pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-To make this actually happen, the ball needs to broadcast that message when it bounces off the player’s bat.
+To make this animation actually happen, the ball needs to broadcast the `"player-hit"` message when it bounces off the player’s bat.

 {{< learner-task >}}